Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 14](img/14.jpg?raw=true)

 Place the `EyeRing_Top_L` and `EyeRing_Top_R` printed parts over the bottom ones, effectively covering the LEDs.
-This serves as a holding system instead of using hotglue or some other type of glue.
-Secure each of the rings with 2x M2*6 Hex Head Screw and 1x M2x8 Hex Head Screw.
-Use the longer screw with the hole closest to the camera.
+This serves as a holding system, instead of using hotglue or some other type of glue.
+Secure each of the rings with 2x M2*6 Hex Head Screws and 1x M2x8 Hex Head Screw.
+Use the longer screw on the hole closest to the camera.
 Tighten the screws slowly and carefully so that the rings dont bind or break.
 These are small and fragile parts.

 ![Assembly 15](img/15.jpg?raw=true)

 Place the cameras into the round half-slots and tighten them using the `EyeRing_Camera` printed parts.
 There is one for each eye.
-Use 2x M2*6 Hex Head Screw to tighten.
-The final eyering assembly should look like on the image below.
+Use 2x M2*6 Hex Head Screws to tighten.
+The final eye ring assembly should look like on the image below.
 Do this for both left and right eyes.

 This is also the point at which you can attach the heatsinks to the cameras.
 This is not necessary from my experience, and will significantly lower the max IPD (by around 5 mm).
 However, if you feel like you want to do this, you can!